Chart Color Schemes

 West Ballina displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In West Ballina, as per the latest Census, 67.9% of dwellings were houses, with the remaining 32.1% being semi-detached, apartments, or other types.
-In contrast, Non-Metro NSW had 75.1% houses and 24.9% other dwellings.
-Home ownership in West Ballina stood at 49.8%, while mortgaged dwellings were at 21.8% and rented ones at 28.5%.
-The median monthly mortgage repayment was $1,863, lower than Non-Metro NSW's average of $1,980.
-The median weekly rent in West Ballina was $370, compared to Non-Metro NSW's $450.
-Nationally, West Ballina's mortgage repayments matched the Australian average of $1,863, but rents were lower at $370 compared to the national figure of $375.
+West Ballina's dwelling structures in its latest Census comprised 67.9% houses and 32.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
+Home ownership in West Ballina stood at 49.8%, with mortgaged dwellings at 21.8% and rented ones at 28.5%.
+The median monthly mortgage repayment was $1,863, below Non-Metro NSW's average of $1,980.
+Median weekly rent in West Ballina was $370, compared to Non-Metro NSW's $450.
+Nationally, West Ballina's mortgage repayments align with the Australian average of $1,863, while rents are lower at $370 against the national figure of $375.

 Frequently Asked Questions - Housing